 Gary began his interest in the funeral industry in 1999 while stationed aboard USS Inchon in Corpus Christi, TX.
 He volunteered to work at a funeral home and it was during that time he received his calling.
 During his final tour in the U.S. Navy, Gary volunteered to serve as the Command Casualty Assistance Calls Officer for Northeast Ohio.
 He served eleven military families during his tour.
 Since his time in Corpus Christi, Gary has been involved with several other funeral homes in Ohio, Virginia, Florida, Pennsylvania, and North Carolina.
 He now intends to bring the knowledge and experience he has learned to serve those in the Middlefield area with dignity, compassion, and respect.

 Gary graduated from Granite State College, Excelsior College, and the Pittsburgh Institute of Mortuary Science.
 He is a licensed funeral director and embalmer in the States of Ohio and North Carolina and holds a certificate for “Counselor” from the Navy National Apprenticeship Program.
 He is currently a member of the Veterans of Foreign Wars in Middlefield (Life Member), Disabled American Veterans (Life Member and previous Chapter Adjutant), Embalmers Association of Cleveland, Ohio Embalmers Association, Ohio Funeral Directors Association, and Past Board Member of the Middlefield Historical Society.
-Gary is also a Past Master and the current Secretary of Western Phoenix #42 Free & Accepted Masons of Ohio; the current High Priest of the Grand Chapter Royal Arch Masons of Ohio, Grand River Chapter #104; a member of Grand Council of Royal and Select Masons of Ohio, Geneva Council #145; and current Senior Warden of the Grand Commandery Knights Templar of Ohio, Eagle Commandery #29 in Painesville, Current Sovereign Master of the Leroy F. Shanower Council #149 Allied Masonic Degrees, Past District Education Officer of the 25th District and current Grand Representative to The Netherlands of Royal Arch Masons of Ohio.
+Gary is also a Past Master and the current Treasurer of Western Phoenix #42 Free & Accepted Masons of Ohio; three time Past High Priest of the Grand Chapter Royal Arch Masons of Ohio, Grand River Chapter #104; Current Captain of the Guard of Grand Council of Royal and Select Masons of Ohio, Geneva Council #145; and the Eminent Commander of the Grand Commandery Knights Templar of Ohio, Eagle Commandery #29 in Painesville, Current Sovereign Master of the Leroy F. Shanower Council #149 Allied Masonic Degrees, Past District Education Officer of the 25th District and current Grand Representative to The Netherlands of Royal Arch Masons of Ohio.
 Gary received the York Rite Cross of Honour in November 2022 and is the current Geauga County Hospitaler for Ohio Priory #18, Knights of the York Cross of Honour.